-It’s easy to reduce Frank Capra to a series of benighted adjectives and put-on sentimentality, markers of his supposedly clueless optimism in the face of danger.
-But it’s wilder still to witness the willful disobedience of his early films and their blithe defiance of the spirit of their times.
-While other directors were content to apply the “sound” eruption as a buttress to the burgeoning demand for cinematic realism, Capra’s spirit was to laugh in the face of crushing reality.
-In 1934, on the eve of his rise to gargantuan fame overnight, this meant upending the laissez-faire classism and lost-and-found degradation of opportunity in society into a spitfire screw-loose comedy that made mincemeat out of America’s aristocracy and paid homage to the zealous can-do Americana he fell in love with.
+It’s easy to reduce Frank Capra to a series of benighted adjectives of excessive sentimentality, markers of his supposedly clueless optimism in the face of pressing danger.
+But it’s wilder still to witness the willful disobedience of his early films, to evoke their blithe defiance of the dejected spirit of their times.
+While other directors were content to apply the “sound” eruption as a buttress to the burgeoning demand for cinematic “realism”, Capra’s spirit was to laugh in the face of crushing reality, to play within the confines of poverty and, in doing so, to trace the contours of not only national desperation but the everyday performers and players who resist it.
+In 1934, on the eve of his rise to gargantuan fame overnight, this meant upending the laissez-faire classism and degradation of opportunity in society, expelling a spitfire, screw-loose comedy that made mincemeat out of America’s aristocracy and paid homage to the zealous can-do Americana he fell in love with.

-A fantasy Americana, admittedly, but a fantasia captured with a reflexive playfulness and an earnest, raffish cadence by Capra and his longtime screenwriter Robert Riskin, and at least their shared vision of entrepreneurial know-how isn’t purely, or even primarily, economic and capitalistic.
+A fantasy Americana, admittedly, one that is less radical – in any political sense – than it is empathetic and humanistic, but a fantasia captured with a reflexive playfulness and an earnest, raffish cadence by Capra and his longtime screenwriter Robert Riskin.
+And at least their shared vision of entrepreneurial know-how isn’t purely, or even primarily, economic and capitalistic.
 Early on, the common person is enshrined with a wink and a nod when reporter Peter Warne (Clark Gable) reprimands his boss only to face the brunt of his employer’s firing gun.
 The screenplay positively tips its hat to Warne and his drunken, everyday comrades when they prance off, nominating him as the king, if only for a moment, not because of his obsequious subservience to his boss but because of his dogged, anarchic smack to his higher-up.
-Say what you will about Capra’s conservatism, but at least his brand of individualism is whole hog and encompasses anti-corporate acts more readily than those actions that prey to the servile gods that forced America into the mess of the ’30s in the first place.
+Say what you will about Capra’s conservatism, but at least his brand of individualism is whole hog; it encompasses anti-corporate acts more readily than the actions of those that pray to the servile gods that forced America into the mess of the ’30s in the first place.

+His off-hand, un-showy technical mastery is beyond reproach, but it’s Capra’s roguish humanism that elevates It Happened One Night to the highest echelon of cinema.
 Much like the films of Chaplin or Keaton, Capra’s It Happened One Night is an ode to these roles we adopt on the stage of life, as well as a strapping escape to the realm of tonal imbalance and unshakable instability of everyday existence, an ode to accident and happenstance concocting possibility out of thin air.
 Tumult and surprise are catalysts for the magic hour in It Happened One Night, and in this regard, the film became something of an embodiment of its own worldview.
 With a fortuitous name that may have been more of a premonition than initially expected, It Happened One Night might refer to February 27, 1935, when the film emerged against all odds to outpace dramatic heavy hitters to win the Big Five Academy Awards while causing a nation on the brink to fall in love with each other, if only for a moment.
-As a film, it feels not planned so much as plucked out of thin air exactly as it would want to be, as so many of the film’s characters live their lives: in the moment, on the spot, with a gun pointed at its back and giving us its best yarn just to escape by the hair of its neck.
-Surrounded by lead-footed historical waxwork displays heavily lined, planned, ossified, and regimented to within inches of their lives, It Happened One Night feels like a whiff of magical circumstance.
+As a film, it feels not planned so much as improvised, or plucked out of thin air, in between a dream and a denial, as so many of the film’s characters live their lives: in the moment, on the spot, with a gun pointed at its back and giving us its best yarn just to escape by the hair of its neck.
+Surrounded by lead-footed historical waxwork displays heavily lined, planned, ossified, and regimented to within inches of their lives, It Happened One Night feels like a whiff of circumstance.